aws-samples/alb-sso-mwaa/README.md

 ### MWAA Environment source bucket

-If you plan to use this solution to automatically create MWAA Environments, create or use an existing Amazon S3 bucket with versioning enabled.
-Later, you will use the S3 bucket ARN in CDK context variable `SourceBucketArn` in various `MWAAEnvironments` array entries in [cdk.context.json](cdk/cdk.context.json) while configuring various MWAA Environment related stacks in the [step-by-step tutorial](#step-by-step-tutorial).
+If you plan to use this solution to automatically create Amazon MWAA Environments, create or use an existing Amazon S3 bucket with versioning enabled.
+Later, you will use the S3 bucket ARN in CDK context variable `SourceBucketArn` in various `MWAAEnvironments` array entries in [cdk.context.json](cdk/cdk.context.json) while configuring various Amazon MWAA Environment related stacks in the [step-by-step tutorial](#step-by-step-tutorial).

 At this time, copy [requirements-mwaa.txt](cdk/requirements-mwaa.txt) to the `SourceBucketArn` bucket to the bucket path `mwaa/requirements-mwaa.txt`.
-Note the object version of the object you just copied and later use it in `RequirementsS3ObjectVersion` in various `MWAAEnvironments` array entries in [cdk.context.json](cdk/cdk.context.json) while configuring various MWAA Environment related stacks in the [step-by-step tutorial](#step-by-step-tutorial).
+Note the object version of the object you just copied and later use it in `RequirementsS3ObjectVersion` in various `MWAAEnvironments` array entries in [cdk.context.json](cdk/cdk.context.json) while configuring various Amazon MWAA Environment related stacks in the [step-by-step tutorial](#step-by-step-tutorial).

 ### Application load balancer (ALB) access logging bucket